Brain cancer travel insurance

 EHIC and your right to medical treatment in Europe

 - However, this isn’t a valid form of full travel insurance and it wouldn’t cover bringing you home in the event of an emergency.
-Always ensure you have medical travel insurance as well as your EHIC when travelling.
+Always ensure you have medical travel insurance as well as your GHIC when travelling.

 Enjoying your time away